adityaramesh/hmp4/README.md

 # Introduction

-`p5` is a tool intended to allow for the automatic insertion configuration pragma directives through the use of higher-order preprocessor directives.
+`p5` is a library that enables automatic insertion configuration pragma directives through the use of higher-order preprocessor directives.
 This tool makes it easy, for example, to change the loop configuration parameters in your HMPP kernels without manually changing the preprocessor directives in your code.
 If you are performing auto-tuning on C or C++ code using pragma-based utilities like HMPP, OpenACC, or OpenMP, then you probably need this library.

 # Installation